Press the reset button on your credit and get the Fresh Start you deserve!

 Bankruptcy is no longer the stigmatizing force it once was.
 A report from the Federal Reserve Bank of Philadelphia, using data from credit bureau Equifax, showed that those who filed for Chapter 7 bankruptcy in 2010 had an average credit score of 538, but that average score jumped to 620 within six to eight months.

 The FHA allows for applicants to qualify for a home loan after filing for chapter 7 bankruptcy 24 months after the discharge of debt, as long as the applicant has worked to re-establish their credit.
-Further, there are many ways to restore your credit after bankruptcy.
-The site MYFICO.com has a discussion forum with detailed instructions on how to obtain a 700 credit score within 24 months of discharge.
-Taking advantage of the right financial products can go a long way toward helping you get on the right path for your bright financial future.

 The consultation is free, you have nothing to lose but your debt.